Plain English Snow Science: for off-piste skiers and snowboarders

 WEAK INTERFACES

-When the sun melts the snow and it refreezes, this can create a sun crust.
+For example, when the sun melts the snow and it refreezes, this can create a sun crust.

 When rain makes the snow wet and then it re-freezes, this can create a rain crust.